Globalising hope, globalising the struggle!

 Join the Actions

-17th April: International Day of Peasant’s Struggle – Direct actions, cultural activities, conferences, film screenings, community debates and rallies are organized by a wide variety of groups, communities or organizations.
+- 17th April: International Day of Peasant’s Struggle – Direct actions, cultural activities, conferences, film screenings, community debates and rallies are organized by a wide variety of groups, communities or organisations.

 Visit www.viacampesina.org for more information and to subscribe to our news updates and to make a donation.

 - Address:5 GLOUCESTER DRIVE, EASTLEA, HARARE, ZIMBABWE